 Best practices for script optimization include minimizing unnecessary calculations, reducing the use of expensive operations (e.g., complex physics calculations), and avoiding excessive allocations and memory usage.

-When the coding part is complete, it goes to testing and QA-checking where the game is tested rigorously with multiple devices, and OS platforms to ensure the game is bug-free and gives a seamless experience to gamers.
+After completing the coding part, the team tests and performs QA checks on the game, rigorously testing it across multiple devices and OS platforms to ensure the game is bug-free and provides a seamless experience to gamers.
 Testing is an essential part of the game development lifecycle and involves various techniques and approaches to identify and address issues and bugs.

 Games made in Unity must go through all the testing processes as follows.
 Without these tests, the game can’t be completed.